f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

 #.
 In addition to the above services, the Terraform deployment output includes the management address and credentials for the
    single BIG-IP initially deployed.
-While not necessary for this particular lab, you may use the suppled credentials and address to connect to BIG-IP's management interface.  **Note:** The BIG-IP management interface is avialable via port *8443*.
+While not necessary for this particular lab, you may use the suppled credentials and address to connect to BIG-IP's management interface.  **Note:** The BIG-IP management interface is available via port *8443*.